The Show me, tell me questions

 Check that the handbrake is on and the gear is in neutral.
 Turn on the ignition, but not the engine.
 Apply the footbrake and make use of garage doors, windows etc. for any reflections.
 Ask someone to help if it’s possible.
 You shouldn’t need to check the brake lights physically.

 If the steering becomes heavy the system may not be working properly.
 Drive forwards and turn the steering wheel.
 It should turn noticeably with you and shouldn’t feel heavy.

 Check that the handbrake is on and the gear is in neutral.
 Turn on the ignition until the lights come on the dashboard.
 Turn on the dipped headlights, then turn on the rear fog lights.
 Check the rear fog light’s orange warning light is illuminated on the dashboard.
 Fog lights should only be used when visibility is less than 100 metres.

 Check that the handbrake is on and the gear is in neutral.
 Turn the ignition until lights come on the dashboard, but don’t start the engine.
 Turn on the head lights.
 Switch to main beam.
 Check that the blue main beam warning light on the dashboard is illuminated.

 The engine oil dipstick

 Open the bonnet and identify the oil dipstick.
 Explain how to remove the dipstick, wipe it clean and replace it.
 Then describe how to remove it to check the oil level is in-between the minimum and maximum markers.

 Identify the high and low level markings on the header tank where fitted, or the radiator cap.
 Describe how to top up to the correct level with water and anti-freeze.

-Open the bonnet, identify where the brake fluid reservoir is and check the level between minimum and maximum markers.
+Open the bonnet and identify the brake fluid reservoir.
+Explain how to check the level between minimum and maximum markers.